 In the past weeks, we have seen many hospitality businesses pivot from providing a space to enjoy meals, coffees, or beverages to offering takeaway and meal delivery services.
 Now that we are unable to dine out, or even chill at your local cafe, it’s a scramble to change business models just to survive.
 And with everyone else in the hospitality industry fighting for eyeballs (and dollars), being visible amongst the competition is difficult.
 Thus digital marketing is now critical to your business.

 At ClickSend, through our offer to hospitality businesses, we have heard several business owners lament that they are struggling with this pivot to a new business model.
-We understand that this is a stressful time for those in the hospitality business, and to suddenly need to learn digital marketing can be a daunting task.
+We understand that this is a stressful time for those in the hospitality business, and suddenly needing to learn digital marketing can be a daunting task.
 So we have put together this basic guide for all hospitality business owners and management, to help shift your marketing strategy in times of distancing.

 Nail Your Offering and Transform Your Strengths

 So you’re no longer serving food in-house; what are you offering?
-Marketers often talk about the Four Ps – product, price, place, promotion.
-No matter your business, decisions around these will have a huge impact on your bottom line, and product (or menu in the case of restaurants and bars) is arguably the most important.
+Marketers often talk about the Four Ps – product, price, place, and promotion.
+No matter your business, decisions around these will have a huge impact on your bottom line, and the product (or menu in the case of restaurants and bars) is arguably the most important.

-Here are are a few key considerations.
+Here are a few key considerations.

 Your strengths: what do you do well?
 Why do your customers come to you over any other cafe or restaurant?
 For example: